 5. Right to Streedhan and Right to residence

 According to the constitution, a married woman has ownership rights to all her money and properties that she gets as gifts from her father’s family before and after her marriage.
 These properties are called Streedhan.

-The Indian constitution ensures women equality and equal protection of the laws under article 14.
+The Indian constitution ensures women's equality and equal protection of the laws under article 14.
 But it is an irony that most women are unaware of their legal rights.
-We must find a way to aware them about their legal rights, otherwise, these laws won’t suffice to ensure women’s rights after their marriage.
+We must find a way to aware them of their legal rights, otherwise, these laws won’t suffice to ensure women’s rights after their marriage.